leonardo-simeone/online-gaming-club/README.md

 ![W3C Warning](documentation/html-checker-warning.jpg)

-* The second issue I found while testing with the lighthouse tool was that the performance indicator was too low.
+* The second issue I found while testing with the lighthouse tool was that the performance indicator on the homepage for mobile was too low.

 ![Low Performance Metrics](documentation/lighthouse-test-one-done.jpg)